yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 Raj went to a woman doctor to get himself treated.
 [Correct]

-# # RULE 68: Antecedent Rule: The noun or pronoun that comes just before
+# RULE 68: Antecedent Rule: The noun or pronoun that comes just before

 a Relative pronoun is called an Antecedent.

-## Examples
+Examples:-
 Ram met him who they say has helped us.
 [“him” in this case is an Antecedent]
 He saw her whom everyone admires.